ashleyesau/Ashley-Esau/README.md

 ## 👋 About Me

-Hi, I am **Ashley Esau**, a data professional focused on building reliable, production-style data systems.
+Hi, I am **Ashley Esau**, a data professional who builds production-style data systems.

-I started my career in market research data processing, where I learned that data quality directly impacts business decisions.
-That foundation shaped how I approach engineering today: structured, quality-first, and business-aware.
+I started in market research data processing, which taught me early that data quality is not a technical concern — it is a business one.
+That foundation has shaped everything since.

-Over the past few years, I have transitioned into the modern data stack, building dimensional models, orchestrated pipelines, automated quality frameworks, and interactive analytics layers.
+From there I grew curious about how larger systems work.
+How data moves from raw inputs to decisions.
+How companies like Netflix or Spotify make sense of the behaviour happening inside their products.
+How the infrastructure underneath an analytics layer actually gets built.
+Each project I take on starts with a question I cannot shake, and ends with a system I understand deeply.

+I have worked across retail pipelines, fintech analytics, cloud-scale dimensional models, and subscription economics.
+The domain changes.
+The discipline does not.

 I care about:

 - Clean, scalable data models
 - Automated validation and testing
 - Infrastructure that fails loudly instead of silently
 - Engineering that supports real financial decisions

 ---